Most college students, especially those unfamiliar with career fairs, view the prospect of attending a job fair with some trepidation.

 Top Ten Tips for Succeeding at a College Job Fair

 1. Look for a list of participating employers on your school’s website in advance of the program or contact the job fair sponsor to inquire about recruiting organizations.
 Formulate a prioritized list of employers you’d like to meet with in industries of interest.

 2. Research as many of these employers as possible.
 Learn a little about their recent successes and challenges.
 Try to find a genuine angle as to why they appeal to you given your own values and interests.
 Prepare a list of questions to ask to avoid being stuck not knowing what to say when you meet a recruiter.

 3. Carefully review the career, job, or human resources section of the company website to identify internships or jobs which are a good match for your interests, skills, values, and experience profile.
 Prospective college graduates should pay close attention to training programs.
 Prepare a statement or two to clearly convey why some of these jobs or types of jobs are a good fit given your strengths and interests.

 5. Carefully prepare your wardrobe and appearance for the event.
 In general, err on the side of being overdressed as opposed to underdressed.
-You’ll make a better impression if you are dressed very nicely.
-Do analyze the culture of your priority employers and show more flair if you are targeting firms which value creativity in dress, such as companies in the fashion industry.
+You’ll make a better impression if you are dressed professionally.

 6. Arrive early so that you can access your priority employers before they are overcrowded with applicants.
-Try to cover as much territory as possible during the day, since you may be surprised by employers with whom you were not originally familiar.
+Try to cover as much territory as possible during your visit, since you may be surprised by employers with whom you were not originally familiar.

 7. Don’t be overly preoccupied with brand name employers since they may have the most competitive employment scenarios.
 Smaller employers who are not well known may offer wonderful opportunities and allow young hires to take on broader and more responsible roles early in their career.